freebsd/freebsd-quarterly/2020q2/largepages.md

 (non-guaranteed) support cannot be used.

-The extension was developed for POSIX shared memory subsystem to allow creator request that the shared memory object was backed by physically contiguous pages, with runs of specified size.
+The extension was developed for POSIX shared memory subsystem to allow the creator request that the shared memory object was backed by physically contiguous pages, with runs of specified size.
 The mmap(2) syscall is aware of such objects, and if the requested mapping is properly aligned, it will be served by superpages.

-The new type of the shared memory objects are backed by modified physical pager, which only allocates contigous physical memory.
-VM ensures that mappings of the objects are never split (clipped) on non-superpage boundary.
-Fault handler is specially optimized to be very fast by quickly installing the superpage PTE and to avoid touching all small pages constituing it.
+The new type of the shared memory objects are backed by modified a physical pager, which only allocates contigous physical memory.
+The VM ensures that mappings of the objects are never split (clipped) on a non-superpage boundary.
+The fault handler is specially optimized to be very fast by quickly installing the superpage PTE, and to avoid touching all small pages constituing it.

 Currently the required pmap support is provided for amd64 with 2M and